An Automated Theorem Proving Framework for Information-Theoretic Results: Existential Information Inequalities

 Note that linear inequalities among more than two information quantities (in the form \eqref{eq:infoquantity}) can also be stated in this form, since we can combine all positive terms into one, and all negative terms into one, resulting in at most two information quantities.
-Therefore, by employing EII, we can handle linear inequalities not only among entropy and mutual information terms, but also on more general information quantities. \item In the study of the entropy region $\Gamma_{n}^{*}$, outer bounds (e.g. $\Gamma_{n}$ and various non-Shannon-type inequalities) can be stated as UIIs.
+Therefore, by employing EII, we can handle linear inequalities not only among entropy and mutual information terms, but also on more general information quantities. {} \item In the study of the entropic region $\Gamma_{n}^{*}$, outer bounds (e.g. $\Gamma_{n}$ and various non-Shannon-type inequalities) can be stated as UIIs.
 Nevertheless, inner bounds of $\Gamma_{n}^{*}$ (e.g. \cite{chan2002relation,hassibi2007construction,walsh2011recursive}) cannot be stated as UIIs, though they can be stated as EIIs.
 For example, the fact that $\Gamma_{2}$ is an inner bound of $\Gamma_{2}^{*}$ (actually $\Gamma_{2}=\Gamma_{2}^{*}$ as shown in \cite{zhang1997non}) can be expressed as

 Note that $R_{1},R_{2},R_{3}$ are real-valued non-random variables.
 Refer to Remark \ref{rem:real} for how to represent them in an EII.
-Combine this with the fact that the outer bound $\Gamma_{2}^{*}$ can be expressed as a UII, the statement $\Gamma_{2}=\Gamma_{2}^{*}$ can also be expressed as an EII (see Definition \ref{def:conj} for how to combine two EIIs). \item The copy lemma \cite{zhang1998characterization,dougherty2011non}, a useful tool for proving non-Shannon-type inequalities, can be stated as an EII.
+Combine this with the fact that the outer bound $\Gamma_{2}^{*}$ can be expressed as a UII, the statement $\Gamma_{2}=\Gamma_{2}^{*}$ can also be expressed as an EII. {} \item The copy lemma \cite{zhang1998characterization,dougherty2011non}, a useful tool for proving non-Shannon-type inequalities, can be stated as an EII.
 Refer to Section \ref{subsec:copylem} for details. {} \end{enumerate} The following example demonstrates the usage of EIIs. \begin{example} Consider the tensorization property of Wyner's common information, i.e., $(X_{1},Y_{1})\perp\!\!\!\perp(X_{2},Y_{2})$ implies $J(X_{1},X_{2};Y_{1},Y_{2})=J(X_{1};Y_{1})+J(X_{2};Y_{2})$.
 We can prove inequalities in both directions: \begin{enumerate} \item $J(X_{1},X_{2};Y_{1},Y_{2})\ge J(X_{1};Y_{1})+J(X_{2};Y_{2})$ is equivalent to the EII

 This can be proved by identifying $U_{1}=U_{2}=V$. \item $J(X_{1},X_{2};Y_{1},Y_{2})\le J(X_{1};Y_{1})+J(X_{2};Y_{2})$ is equivalent to the EII

 This can be proved by identifying $V=(U_{1},U_{2})$ (the joint random variable).
 We can assume $I(X_{1},Y_{1},U_{1};X_{2},Y_{2},U_{2})=0$ since $J(X_{1};Y_{1})$ and $J(X_{2};Y_{2})$ can be optimized separately.
 If we do not make this assumption (i.e., we only have $I(X_{1},Y_{1};X_{2},Y_{2})=0$), then the EII can still be proved using the conditional independence rule in Section \ref{subsec:copylem}. \end{enumerate} \end{example} {}